 1. Regular Walks programme.

-See details of our regular Sunday walks and summertime Friday night walking on this website.
+See details of our regular Sunday walks and summertime Friday night walking on the homepage of this website.

 2. Training in leadership, safety and navigation.

 The Kerry Challenge has taken place every year since 1997, and this year returns to the Sneem House Hotel, Sneem.
 Walks this year include: the fabulous Cumeengeera Circuit; the isolated Dunkerron Mountains; the Derrynane Estate; the Bolus Head Circuit; and the Caherdaniel Low Level Loop Walk.

 4. Orienteering Day

-The annual orienteering day will be on 23 April.
-This will be a fun event suitable for all members of the club.
+This year’s annual orienteering day will be on 29 April.
+This is a fun event suitable for all members of the club.
 There are different of difficulty, and the event replaces the scheduled walks for that Sunday.
-It will provide an opportunity for everybody to try out their navigation and map-reading skills (even if you do not yet have these skills) and teamwork.
+It will provide an opportunity for everybody to engage in navigation and map-reading skills (even if you do not yet have these skills) and teamwork.

-5. Friday Night Walking (see details on website)
+5. Friday Night Walking (see details on website home page)

-These always popular low level walks begin on 26 May and continue throughout the summer.
-See Friday Night Walking section on this website.
+These always popular low level walks begin on 25 May and continue throughout the summer.
+See details on the website homepage

 6. Rock Climbing in Ballykeefe (see details on website)

-This begins on 02 May and continues on Tuesday evenings during the summer.
+This will be organised in May/June.
 There will be climbing suitable for all levels.
 Instruction in safe practice will be available for beginners, and everybody.
+Details to follow.